FrontasticGmbH/DataObject/README.md

 In some cases it might be necessary that additional attributes can be passed while construction and are knowingly ignored and not added to the DataObject.
-Therefore a constructor parameter `$ignoreAdditionalAttributes` has been added, which is set to `false` by default, but could be set to `true` in the rare cases when needed.
+Therefore a constructor parameter `$ignoreAdditionalAttributes` has been added, which is set to `true` by default.
 This will allow to create a DataObject of an array with more values where the additional values will be ignored and no exception will be thrown **during** construction.
 If you later try to access a property which is not existing though, an exception will be raised!
+On the other hand, if it's set to false it will throw an exception if you pass a value that doesn't match any property on the object.